 It’s painful hearing someone you love refer to themselves as a cripple.
 When pain has driven them to the depths of despair, the words to make it better don’t exist.

 This person is, in effect, grieving for the loss of their mobility; this fiercely independent soul, who sometimes can’t even brush her own hair.
-She recently chopped off that gorgeous hair.
+She recently chopped off that lovely hair.

-There are mixed feelings about the wheelchair; embarrassment, and relief at finally experiencing fresh air.
-I try to make her laugh by singing Weird Al and Limp Bizcit as we whizz along.
+Feelings about the wheelchair range from embarrassment to relief at simply being able to experience fresh air.
+I try to make her laugh by singing Weird Al and Limp Bizcit songs as we whizz along.

 My fruity sis: you are so much more than your disability.
-You are the only person who will watch back-to-back morbid documentaries with me, and be enthused about Chilling Photos of Murder Victims Taken by Their Killers.
-You are humble, imaginative and loyal.
-You are someone who will stop the car on a trip back to Oz, purely to photograph some Big Things for me.
+You are the only person who will watch back-to-back documentaries about serial killers with me, and be enthused about Chilling Photos of Murder Victims Taken by Their Killers.
+You are humble, loyal and loving.
+You are someone who will stop the car on a trip back to Oz just to photograph some Big Things for me.

 It’s hard watching you suffer with your family on the other side of the planet.
-I hope you know how many people love you on this (admittedly shitter – no Big Things, or Kylie, or men with Aussie accents) side just as much.
+I hope you know how many people love you on this (admittedly crappier – no Big Things, or Kylie, or blokes with Aussie accents) side just as much.

 You may be ashamed of your walking stick, but you are every bit as strong and beautiful as you were without it.